 - There must be a contingency plan to respond in cases of emergency and must include provisions as to backup, disaster recovery, testing activities, change control procedures, failure analysis, etc.

 - Internal audits must be conducted at regular intervals, and policies and procedures should document the scope, procedure, and frequency of audits.
 Audits can be either routine-based or event-based.

-- If any business process is outsourced to any third-party, a covered entity should ensure that the concerned third-party is also HIPAA compliant.
+- If any business process is outsourced to any third party, a covered entity should ensure that the concerned third party is also HIPAA compliant.

-The primary goal of technical safeguards is to control access to computer systems while at the same time, enable a covered entity to protect its communications containing ePHI from being intercepted by any other entity other than the intended recipient.
+The primary goal of technical safeguards is to control access to computer systems while at the same time, enabling a covered entity to protect its communications containing ePHI from being intercepted by any other entity other than the intended recipient.
 Technical safeguards include –

-- Stored ePHI must be encrypted; however, if there is a closed network and access control system is efficient, encryption is optional.
+- Stored ePHI must be encrypted; however, if there is a closed network and the access control system is efficient, encryption is optional.

-- A covered entity is responsible for maintaining the integrity of ePHI stored with it.
+- A covered entity is responsible for maintaining the integrity of the ePHI stored with it.
 It can use checksum, double-keying, message authentication, and digital signature to ensure the integrity of data.

 - A covered entity should utilize identity corroboration techniques such as two or three-way handshakes, telephone call back, token systems, password systems, etc. to authenticate other entities with which they communicate.

 - Policies and procedures prepared by a covered entity must be made available for the government for determination of compliance.